equinor/TimeSeriesAnalysis/articles/plot_setup.md

 ## Setting up plots

+> [!Note]
+> The built-in plotting is mainly intended to provide a stand-alone plotting capability to those
+> working in Visual Studio.
+If you are running the code from Python or Matlab, you might find it easier to
+> get started with the built-in plotting in those languages (see Python "getting started" examples).

 If you have set up plotting correctly, you should be able to run the "PlotUnitTests" test from the Test Explorer in Visual Studio and plots should appear in a new browser window.

 For plotting to work you need four prerequisites